MirolimMajidov/EventMessaging/README.md

 ## Changing a naming police for serializing and deserializing properties of Event

-By default while serializing and deserializing properties of event, it will uses the `PascalCase`, but you can also use `CamelCase`, `SnakeCaseLower`, `SnakeCaseUpper`, `KebabCaseLower`, or `KebabCaseUpper` if you want.
-For this you need to add `PropertyNamingPolicy` option to `RabbitMQSettings` section if you want to apply it for all publishers or subscribers or you can use it only for publisher or subscriber event.
+By default, while serializing and deserializing properties of event, it will uses the `PascalCase`, but you can also use `CamelCase`, `SnakeCaseLower`, `SnakeCaseUpper`, `KebabCaseLower`, or `KebabCaseUpper` if you want.
+For this you need to add `PropertyNamingPolicy` option to `RabbitMQSettings` section if you want to apply it for all publishers or subscribers, or you can use it only for publisher or subscriber event.
 Example:
 ```
 "RabbitMQSettings": {
     "DefaultSettings": {